pusher-community/pusher-whos-in-gem/BlogPost2.md

 * Integrate it with HipChat and Slack.
 Perhaps you could create a bot to reply with the list of people present in the office?
 * Create logins with your company's email to access the app.
+* Tighten security.
+You could perhaps do this by easily introducing [private channels](http://pusher.com/docs/client_api_guide/client_private_channels) to your Pusher connections, or by creating a workaround that skips the need to HTTP post from a privileged script.
 * Play with the UI.
 * Create logs and visualisations of who comes and goes.